Paper Topic Assignment

 You get to pick your paper topic, but it needs to be relevant to the course.

 Researching, writing, and editing are important skills and this is your learning opportunity to improve them.
-With your effort you will learn.
+If you put in effort you will learn.
 I let you pick your topic, because hopefully you pick a topic relevant to the course that is of great interest to you, or helps for your future career.

 In my marathon analogy, eventually submission of the final paper at the end of the semester is completing the marathon and reaching the finish line.
 This submission should bring you to mile marker 8, about one-third of the way.
 If you do a great job here, you are further along, and I can give you very helpful feedback to get to the next step.